-- In the event of an emergency situation, informed consent for service is not required if the delay in 58 - obtaining the consent would prolong suffering or place the client at risk of sustaining serious harm.
-It is 59 - unlikely that the services provided by ACSLPA regulated members would qualify as emergency services.
-60
+In the event of an emergency situation, informed consent for service is not required if the delay in obtaining the consent would prolong suffering or place the client at risk of sustaining serious harm.
+It is unlikely that the services provided by ACSLPA regulated members would qualify as emergency services.

-Determining Capacity for Making Informed Consent for Service Decisions 61
+Competency for Making Informed Consent for Service Decisions

-- It is the responsibility of the clinician to make a reasonable judgment of the individual's capacity and 62 - authority to give consent based on the information available to them.
-According to Section 26 of the 63 - Alberta Mental Health Act (2000), a person is mentally competent to make treatment decisions if the 64 - 65 person is able to understand the subject matter relating to the decisions and able to appreciate the - consequences of making the decisions.
-66
+It is the responsibility of the professional to make a reasonable judgment of an individual's capacity and authority to give consent based on the information available to them.
+According to Section 26 of the Mental Health Act (2000), "a person is mentally competent to make treatment decisions if the person is able to understand the subject matter relating to the decisions and able to appreciate the consequences of making the decisions".
+A regulated member of ACSLPA must presume competency for decision making unless proven otherwise.
+Please see Appendix A of this guideline for suggestions for facilitating informed consent for service discussions with individuals with communication impairments.